~8 min read

 Power maps, not org charts

 Every initiative page shows a governance map: nodes for bodies and roles, edges for authority, accountability, and advice.
-You can read who can override whom in fifteen seconds.
+In fifteen seconds, any member can read who can override whom — and where their own vote actually lands.

 - 10

-Economic ownership, voting rights, and editorial rights can sit with different groups.
-GROUNDWORK's ownership view shows each slice separately so members understand what they hold.
+Economic ownership, voting rights, and editorial rights can sit with different groups — workers, members, founders, the public.
+Our ownership view shows each slice separately, so nobody mistakes a share certificate for a seat at the table.

 - 11

-GROUNDWORK never holds funds.
-Pledges are public signals.
-When money moves, it moves under the initiative's own legal structure.
-We are governance infrastructure, not a payment processor.
+GROUNDWORK never custodies funds.
+Pledges are public signals of solidarity, not transactions.
+When money moves, it moves under the initiative's own legal structure, in the open.
+We are organizing infrastructure, not a payment processor.

 - 12